 Following the COVID-19 outbreak, many NGOs called upon the Government to regularise all undocumented migrants in Spain, to guarantee their access to rights and services.[7]

-In November 2024, the Government adopted a new Regulation of the Immigration Law, officially aimed at improving the integration of migrants according to three main paths for regularisation: work, training and family ties.[18]
-The reform will enter into force after 6 months since its publication, and it aims at regularising 300,000 persons.[19]
-In addition, it simplifies the requirements for foreigners to obtain residence and work permits, and foresees the regularisation of asylum seekers whose application was rejected, by establishing that the period they have been in Spain as asylum applicants will not count for the issuing of the residence permit for ‘arraigo’, and that just the period after the denial of the asylum application will be taken into account.[20]
-While welcoming the new reform, different organisations (i.e. Accem, CEAR, APDHA, Caritas, the Spanish Bar Association, etc.) observed that the reform could have had more significant impact and there were several missed opportunities; for example, humanitarian visas allowing people in need of international protection to apply for asylum without entering irregularly in Spain could have been introduced, or the possibility for asylum seekers to regularise their situation while still waiting for the asylum decision could have been granted.
-In addition, despite the adoption of the new Regulation of the Immigration Law, CEAR called the Government to continue in the assessment and adoption of the legislative initiative on regularisation, for which a proposal is undergoing the parliamentary procedure.[21]
+In November 2024, the Government adopted a new Regulation of the Immigration Law, officially aimed at improving the integration of migrants according to three main paths for regularisation: work, training and family ties.[16]
+The reform entered into force on 20 May 2025, and it aims at regularising 300,000 persons.[17]
+In addition, it simplifies the requirements for foreign nationals to obtain residence and work permits, and foresees the regularisation of asylum seekers whose application was rejected, by establishing that the period they have been in Spain as asylum applicants will not count for the issuing of the residence permit for ‘arraigo’, and that just the period after the denial of the asylum application will be taken into account.[18]
+While welcoming the new reform, different organisations (i.e. Accem, CEAR, APDHA, Caritas, the Spanish Bar Association, etc.) observed that it could have had more significant impact and there were several missed opportunities; for example, humanitarian visas allowing people in need of international protection to apply for asylum without entering irregularly in Spain could have been introduced, or the possibility for asylum seekers to regularise their situation while still waiting for the asylum decision could have been granted.
+In addition, despite the adoption of the new Regulation of the Immigration Law, CEAR called the Government to continue in the assessment and adoption of the legislative initiative on regularisation, for which a proposal is undergoing the parliamentary procedure.[19]
+The trade union UGT warned on the risk for asylum applicants to lose their work permits and called the government to find solutions accordingly.[20]

-Following the flooding in Valencia at the end of October 2024 and the damages occurred, different stakeholders (i.e. migrant movement in Valencia, the trade union Comisiones Obreras) called on the Government to dispose an extraordinary regularisation of migrants in an irregular situation living in the area affected by the flooding.[24]
-In February 2025, the Government announced the regularisation of 25,000 migrants affected by the flooding.[25]
-In addition, the Minister of Inclusion, Social Security and Migration issued an internal note to clarify that it is not necessary for asylum applicants to withdraw from the asylum procedure before applying for the regularisation due to the flooding, as the procedure is to be considered an exceptional one, so the two procedures are not incompatible.[26]
+Following the flooding in Valencia at the end of October 2024 and the damages occurred, different stakeholders (i.e. migrant movement in Valencia, the trade union Comisiones Obreras) called on the Government to dispose an extraordinary regularisation of migrants in an irregular situation living in the area affected by the flooding.[49]
+In February 2025, the Government announced the regularisation of 25,000 migrants affected by the flooding.[50]
+According to the information released by the Minister of Inclusion, Social Security and Migration, 95% of these applications received a positive result.[51]
+In addition, the Minister of Inclusion, Social Security and Migration issued an internal note to clarify that it is not necessary for asylum applicants to withdraw from the asylum procedure before applying for the regularisation due to the flooding, as the procedure is to be considered an exceptional one, so the two procedures are not incompatible.[52]

 [1] Article 34(3) Aliens Regulation.